 The course isn’t hard, the exam at the end is very straightforward.
 We did ours sitting under the palm trees on the beach, all very lovely.

 We immediately went on and did our Advanced PADI course, another two days.
 This is where I came unstuck.

 How Does Someone Scared of Water Cope With Scuba Diving?

 It’s true, I was a scaredy cat.
 I’d never even managed to snorkel pre PADI course.
-I’m not so much scared of water as the things that live IN the water.
+I’m not so much scared of water as the things that are IN the water.
 That’s right, sharks.
 And fish.
-And bits of seaweed used to freak me out sometimes too.
+And bits of seaweed used to freak me out.